-The Shire Council shall invite nominations for the Award, no later than the first Friday in December for the award through the local media, and by direct circular to substantial organisations.
+The Shire Council shall invite nominations for the Award in the first week of October, with a closing date no later than the first Friday in December.
+The opening of the Award nominations shall be published through the Boomer, all social media platforms, the Shire website, all townsite noticeboards, and by direct circular to substantial organisations.

 Individuals as well as organisations may submit nominations.
-Only one person or event may receive the Award.
+Only one person or event may receive each Award.